dmoisset/s5/magic/spells/mind_thrust.md

 ---
 name: Mind Thrust
-level: 0
+level: 2
 school: divination
 classes: mystic
 ---

 # Mind Thrust

 _Divination cantrip_

 **Casting Time:** 1 action
-**Range:** 60ft.
+**Range:** 90ft.
-**Duration:** Instantaneous
+**Target:** A creature you can see within range **Duration:** 1 round

-You divine the most vulnerable portion of your opponent’s mind and overload it with a glut of psychic information.
-The target, a creature you can see in range, must succeed an Intelligence saving throw or take 1d10 psychic damage.
-This spell has no effect on non-intelligent creatures (Intelligence score of 2 or less).
+You divine the most vulnerable portion of your opponent’s mind and overload it with a barrage of psychic noise.

-This spell's damage increases by 1d10 when you reach 5th level (2d10), 11th level (3d10), and 17th level (4d10).
+The target must make an Intelligence saving throw.
+If it fails, it takes 3d6 psychic damage, and is overwhelmed until the end of its next turn.
+While the spell is active the target gains the staggered condition and can't use reactions until the end of its next turn.
+On a successful save, the target takes half the damage and no further effects.

+**At Higher Levels.** When you cast this spell using a 3rd level spell slot or higher, the damage increases by 1d6 per spell level above 2nd.